satoon101/PluginManager/readme.md

 <br>
 ## Creating plugins
 PluginHelpers comes with a script that helps to start the creation of new plugins.
-Execute the **plugin_creater** script and answer the questions that follow.
+Execute the **plugin_creator** script and answer the questions that follow.

 Once you have answered all the necessary questions, the appropriate directories/files will be created.